Met Police officer sentenced for stalking woman he met on duty

 The stalking behaviour lasted from October 2021 to July 2022.

-PC Simon, of the East Area Command Unit, first met the woman when he was on duty in May 2021 and began a relationship with her, which she later ended, the Met said.
+Simon, a police constable in the East Area Command Unit, first met the woman when he was on duty in May 2021 and began a relationship with her, which she later ended, the Met said.

-After the woman ended the relationship he repeatedly visited her home, sometimes while on duty, despite the woman telling him that she did not want to see him any more.
+Afterwards, he repeatedly visited her home, sometimes while on duty, despite the woman telling him that she did not want to see him any more.

-Sparing PC Simon an immediate custodial sentence, the judge pointed to the effect custody would have on the officer's family.
+Sparing Simon an immediate custodial sentence, the judge pointed to the effect custody would have on the officer's family.

 He sentenced the officer to 25 days of rehabilitation activity requirement, ordered him to do 200 hours of unpaid work and barred him from contacting the woman.

-PC Simon, who has been suspended from duty, will face a misconduct hearing as soon as possible, Scotland Yard said.
+Simon, who has been suspended from duty, will face a misconduct hearing as soon as possible, Scotland Yard said.

+Ch Supt Stuart Bell said: "PC Simon's behaviour was unwarranted, unwanted and caused significant concern to the victim.

+"Our officers cannot behave like this and we will be proactive in identifying and taking positive action against those who do."

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk